TDY2012/minecraft_cc_powah/README.md

-# minecraft_cc_powah
+# ComputerCraft scripts for Powah mod
-A bundle of ComputerCraft scripts for Powah.
+A bundle of ComputerCraft scripts for Powah, the Minecraft mod.